-About Wild Flower Hour
+How Wild Flower Hour started

-Hundreds of people take part every Sunday, from seasoned botanists who've photographed rare plants in far-flung parts of Britain and Ireland, to anyone who's spotted a nice wildflower locally and want to know what it is.
+Hundreds of people take part every Sunday, from seasoned botanists who've photographed rare plants in far-flung parts of Britain and Ireland, to anyone who's spotted a nice wildflower locally and wants to know what it is.

 We all help each other with identification, share any links or resources we know of and pass on our favourite ID tips.